Integrative Core Curriculum

 At Mercer, we want our students to graduate with more than just a diploma.
 We want you to be a citizen of the world!
-To provide this type of transformative education, students will take a series of interdisciplinary courses in the first, second, and third year.
-These courses cover topics such as:
+The integrative track serves to provide a foundation for this transformative education.
+Students take a series of interdisciplinary courses in the first, second, and third year:

 - Understanding Self and Others (INT 101) – taken in the first semester of the first year

 - Building Community (INT 201) – taken in the second year

 - Engaging the World (INT 301) – taken in the third year

 As truly interdisciplinary courses, students will be able to read classical and contemporary texts; view and discuss works of art, film, and poetry; explore perspectives from the social sciences; interact with how data from the natural sciences shapes our ideas; and learn the skill of writing for a 21st century world.

 In addition to the 3 interdisciplinary courses, the Integrative Core Curriculum also includes traditional disciplinary courses.
 Students get to choose one course in each of these 7 blocks.
 One of these courses is taken as a writing-instructive course during the second semester of the first year so that all first-year students have a full year of writing instruction.

 - The Natural World

 This blended interdisciplinary and disciplinary approach helps to create the well-rounded, ethically informed student that is a hallmark of a Mercer education.